 Just 20 minutes of intense cycling pushed female subjects’ sexual arousal buttons into the stratosphere as more blood was directed to lady parts that set up a chain reaction leading to heightened desire.
 Harvard University experts agree: “20 minutes of cycling boosted women’s sexual arousal by 169-percent.

 17. Grow your social circle

 Cyclist Andy Levine says that from the moment he took up cycling, he saw myriad aspects of his life improve.
-One of the biggest boons was an enhanced social life born of hanging out with like-minded people who never met a bike they couldn’t fall in love with.
+One of the biggest boons was an enhanced social life born of hanging out with like-minded people who had never met a bike they couldn’t fall in love with.
 Interviewed by the folks at NutritiousLife.com, Levine enthuses, “Cycling is a lifestyle, and the sense of community among cyclists is incredibly strong.